MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 ### Basic Common Configurations

-* Wi-Fi networks are typically fully open to the Internet and Cloud services.
+* Wi-Fi networks are typically fully open to the internet and cloud services.
 * Azure AD Join with Mobile Device Management (MDM) Auto Enrollment--MDM (Intune) Managed
 * Users sign in with their own corporate account (Azure AD)
   * Single or multiple users per device supported